graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 - one or more Alternate object Type references

 The order of Alternates is significant.
-An Alternate must not include itelf, recursively.
+An Alternate must not include itself, recursively.

 An object Type reference may be an Internal, Simple or another object Type.
 If an object Type it may have Type Arguments of object Type references.